telerik/reporting-docs/knowledge-base/how-to-resize-the-report-viewer-to-accommodate-its-content.md

               reportSource: {
                   report: "Telerik.Reporting.Examples.CSharp.ReportCatalog, CSharp.ReportLibrary"
               },
-              // Resize the Viewer if the Parameters area is toggled.
-              // This listener could be the skip if the Parameters area position is set to the Left or to the Right
-              updateUi: function (e, args) {
-                  resizeViewer();
-              },
               //Resize the viewer when the page is ready
               pageReady: function (e, args) {
                   resizeViewer();